-Understanding your feeling archetype helps you to determine your emotional reserve.
-It shows you how you behave when you are spontaneous, when you are tired or when you are caught off guard.
-It indicates how you run on "automatic pilot."
+Understanding our subconscious archetype shows how we behave when we are spontaneous, when we are tired or when we are caught off guard.
+It indicates how we run on "automatic pilot."

-When you function through your feeling archetype, you are reacting from your emotions.
-Emotions are very powerful.
-It is important to listen to what they are saying, so they do not become repressed.
-It is also important to keep in mind that even though they clamor for attention, they are not infallible, and they can steer you off course.
-To be constructive, they must be filtered through your conscious, thinking archetype.
-Better yet, you can solicit assistance from your spiritual archetype.
-When you center on your heart for a superconscious solution instead of relying on your subconscious "gut," you can receive more objective and beneficial feedback.
+When we function through our subconscious archetype, we are reacting from our emotions.
+Emotions are very powerful and we must listen to what they are saying, so they do not become repressed.
+We must also keep in mind that even though our emotions clamor for attention, they are not infallible, and they can steer us off course.
+To be constructive, we must sort out our emotions through our conscious, thinking archetype.
+Better yet, we can solicit assistance from our superconscious.
+Every time we choose to center on our heart for a superconscious solution instead of relying on our subconscious "gut," we will receive more objective and beneficial feedback.